WhereMania/Alfred/README.md

+#Alfred
-This is Alfred project That help you to manage your house better*_^
+*This is my initial code for Alfred program and in future it gonna help you to manage your house better and easier* *_^